 August 2014: The #BeCrueltyFree team attended the 9th World Congress on Alternatives to Animal Testing.

-August 2014: “Lost Girl” star Emmanuelle Vaugier signed on in support of #BeCrueltyFree Canada and tweets “I’m an angry bunny because Canada still allows animal testing for cosmetics”
+August 2014: “Lost Girl” star Emmanuelle Vaugier signed on in support of #BeCrueltyFree Canada and tweeted “I’m an angry bunny because Canada still allows animal testing for cosmetics.”

 July 2014: Ethical Canadian retailers Black Sheep Organics, Black Sheep Laquer along with Elephant in the Room signed on in support of #BeCrueltyFree Canada.

 July 2014: Meg Mathews and Anais Gallagher (ex-wife and daughter of Oasis lead singer Noel Gallagher) lent their support to #BeCrueltyFree.

 July 2014: #BeCrueltyFree Australia met with Health Minister regarding ending cosmetics animal testing through a revision to the Industrial Chemicals Act.